 Restorative Yoga is great to balance an active Yoga practice or to give yourself a break when you feel under the weather.
 Anytime you are feeling exhausted physically or emotionally.

-I practice Restorative anytime I need extra self-care.
+I practice Restorative anytime I need extra self-care or aren’t feeling well

 You will need many props for this practice so feel free to get creative with things you already have at home.
 If you are looking at investing in Yoga Props I highly recommend Half Moon.